rmohr/haunt/README.md

     Flags:

         --stub       - (-s)      stubs the github api, so that requests aren't actually made to live github data --user       - (-u u:p)  specify a username and password for an account to make issue changes on behalf of --reporter   - (-r Spec) specify a mocha reporter for test output formatting.
 If not specified, nothing will be output.
+        --since      -           only pull issues wich were modified since the specified date; Does not support PRs.
+Example: 2017-02-27T15:05:06+01:00
+        --issuesonly - (-i)      only process issues, don't fetch PRs --prasissue  - (-p)      tread PRs as issues ( can be used in combination with --issuesonly, to save API calls)

     Example: